Alpinisme La voie des potes Face Nord Meije

 Regarding technical equipment:

-We each have a light pin .
+We each have a lightweight ice screw.

-We decide to take a 50 m single rope .
-This allows us to save a little weight and make it more comfortable to handle; the probability of an escape or of abseiling seemed quite low to us.
+We decide to bring a 50 m single rope.
+This allows us to save some weight and improve handling comfort; the likelihood of an escape or rappelling seemed quite low.

-Regarding Bivouac equipment:
+Regarding bivouac equipment:

 Regarding clothing equipment:

-A good, sturdy waterproof jacket ( the TETRAS mountain jacket )
+A good sturdy waterproof jacket (the mountain jacket TETRAS)

 A lightweight down jacket